FerTello/CS6242-DVA-HW1-TMDb-CollectingMovieData/README.md

 # Repository created to work on HW1 of CS6242 Data & Visual Analytics
-# "The Movie Databbase API"
+# "The Movie Database API"